 Eighty Mile Beach Caravan Park

-Eighty Mile Beach Caravan Park sits right on the beachfront between Port Hedland and Broome—doesn’t sound like a bad spot, does it?
-This area is famous for its fishing and sunsets—so pack your bait and tackle and your camera.
-They’ve got 200 camping sites, so you should have no trouble finding yourself a spot, so you can enjoy the seclusion and tranquillity of this amazing corner of WA.
+Eighty Mile Beach Caravan Park sits right on the beachfront between Port Hedland and Broome.
+The area is famous for its fishing and sunsets, so pack your bait and tackle and your camera.
+They’ve got 200 camping sites so you should have no trouble finding yourself a spot to set up in.

 D’Entrecasteaux National Park